tasmota/docs/docs/TuyaMCU.md

 1. Go to `Configure` -> `Console` option in Tasmota web interface.
 2. Use command `weblog 4` to enable verbose logging in web interface.
 3. Observe the log.
-After every 9-10 seconds you should see TYA messages.
+After every 9-10 seconds you should see Tuya specific messages labelled as `TYA:`.

 ```
 {"TuyaReceived":{"Data":"55AA0107000501010001000F","Cmnd":7,"CmndData":"0101000100","DpType1Id1":0,"1":{"DpId":1,"DpIdType":1,"DpIdData":"00"}}}